 Here’s how to run CHKDSK from installation media:

-Insert your bootable Windows installation media (CD/DVD/USB drive) and restart your PC.
+Insert your bootable Windows installation media (such as CD, DVD, or USB) and restart your PC.

 Press the F8 key multiple times before the Windows logo appears.

 Click Troubleshoot, then Advanced options.